Patrick Seale: Background

 Patrick Abram Seale was a Belfast-born journalist.
 His father was Morris Siegel Seale (1896–1993), the Arabist and theologian, who was a Russian Jewish convert to Presbyterianism and Christian missionary in Syria, where Patrick spent most of his first 14 years.
 Seale's mother was Reine Attal, a Tunisian-Italian midwife.
 Seale attended Balliol and St Antony's College, Oxford, where he specialised in Middle Eastern history.
 He obtained his D.Litt. at Oxford University.
 His sister was the fashion designer Thea Porter.

 Career

 His journalistic experience includes six years with Reuters, mainly as a financial journalist, and over twelve with The Observer, covering the Middle East, Africa, and India.

 Based in France, Seale was syndicated by Agence Global.
 His columns appeared in most major newspapers around the world, and were carried weekly by several newspapers, including Al-Hayat (London), Al-Ittihad (Abu Dhabi), The Daily Star (Beirut), The Saudi Gazette (Jeddah) and Gulf News (Dubai).

 Personal life and death

 Seale married twice.
-First to Lamorna Heath in 1971 (died 1978) by whom he had a child, Orlando.
-His second wife, the writer and broadcaster Rana Kabbani, was the mother of his younger children, journalist Alexander Seale and writer and translator Yasmine Seale.
+First to Lamorna Heath in 1971 (died 1978) with whom he had a son, the actor Orlando in 1973.
+In 1976 Lamorna had a daughter, Delilah, from an affair with author Martin Amis.
+Seale's second wife, the writer and broadcaster Rana Kabbani, was the mother of his younger children, journalist Alexander Seale and writer and translator Yasmine Seale.

 Patrick Seale died aged 83 on 11 April 2014 in London from brain cancer.